patelraj2002/Model-Comparison-Deployment/README.md

 1. Objective
-This project directly addresses Task 3 by performing a comparative analysis of two object detection models: YOLOv5n (nano) and YOLOv5s (small).
+This project directly addresses by performing a comparative analysis of two object detection models: YOLOv5n (nano) and YOLOv5s (small).
 The evaluation is conducted on a consistent set of 10 images to measure key performance indicators:
 ● Inference Speed: Average time taken to process an image.